 Please note that the device ID for a Sys Ex message assigned to a controller can not be changed using the Device ID buttons.
-These buttons are used for varying the global device ID of the UC33.
+These buttons are used for varying the device ID of the X-Session it self, not just a separate controller.